 Each EU country has its own system for compensating victims for the damage resulting from crime.
 The EU has also put in place legislation that facilitates access to compensation in situations where the crime was committed in an EU country other than the victim's country of residence:

-    Council Directive relating to compensation to crime victims
+- Council Directive 2004/80/EC relating to compensation to crime victims

 This Directive from 29 April 2004 ensures that each EU country has a national scheme in place which guarantees fair and appropriate State compensation to victims of violent intentional crimes.
 It also ensures that compensation is easily accessible regardless of where in the EU a person becomes the victim of a crime.
 To achieve this, it contains the following provisions:

 - Victims have the right to submit an application for compensation following a violent intentional crime in their EU country of residence.